mhammell-laboratory/TEsingle/README.rst

                             DEFAULT: TEsingle_out

       *Analysis options*
-      --cutoff [value]  Minimum number of UMI required to process a cell barcode
+      --cutoff [number]     Minimum number of uncorrected UMIs required to process a barcode
                             DEFAULT: 1000
-      --nuc_seq         Run this as a nuc-seq library, using the full-length transcript model of gene annotations.
+      --nuc_seq             Flag to set if this is a nuc-seq experiment.
+      --locus               Flag for locus-specific run.

       *Other options*
-      --threads [value] Number of processors allocated
-                        DEFAULT: 10
-      -h | --help
+       --threads [number] Number of processors/threads allocated.
+DEFAULT:10 -h | --help
          Show help message
       --version